 Jumping Branch is a decidedly white-collar town, with fully 86.61% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Jumping Branch is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Jumping Branch who work in management occupations (17.80%), law enforcement and fire fighting (16.73%), and office and administrative support (15.18%).

-Jumping Branch’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Jumping Branch’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One downside of living in Jumping Branch, however, is that residents on average have to contend with a long commute, spending on average 31.86 minutes every day commuting to work.

-Being a small town, Jumping Branch does not have a public transit system used by locals to get to and from work.
+Jumping Branch is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Jumping Branch rank slightly lower than the national average.
-14.48% of adults 25 and older in Jumping Branch have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Jumping Branch are slightly less educated than the national average of 21.84% for the average city or town: 14.48% of adults in Jumping Branch have a bachelor's degree or advanced degree

 The per capita income in Jumping Branch in 2022 was $26,288, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,152 for a family of four.
 However, Jumping Branch contains both very wealthy and poor people as well.